 - Information provided by you through our website, Facebook or Twitter accounts

 - Your contractual and performance history with us

-Personal data will be collected using lawful and fair means and will be collected only from you unless this is unreasonable and impracticable.
-Personal data may be collected in a variety of ways, including:
+Personal information will be collected using lawful and fair means and will be collected only from you unless this is unreasonable and impracticable.
+Personal information may be collected in a variety of ways, including: